Korn Ferry (NYSE:KFY) Issues Q2 2023 Earnings Guidance

-Korn Ferry (NYSE:KFY – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
+Korn Ferry (NYSE:KFY – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.34-$1.50 for the period, compared to the consensus EPS estimate of $1.50.
 The company issued revenue guidance of -.

 Analysts Set New Price Targets

-Several equities research analysts recently commented on the company.
-The Goldman Sachs Group dropped their target price on Korn Ferry from $83.00 to $74.00 and set a buy rating on the stock in a report on Tuesday, June 7th.
-Truist Financial dropped their target price on Korn Ferry from $98.00 to $75.00 and set a buy rating on the stock in a report on Friday, June 17th.
-StockNews.com cut Korn Ferry from a buy rating to a hold rating in a report on Wednesday, September 14th.
-Finally, Robert W. Baird dropped their price target on Korn Ferry from $72.00 to $64.00 and set an outperform rating on the stock in a report on Thursday, September 8th.
+A number of analysts have weighed in on KFY shares.
+StockNews.com lowered Korn Ferry from a buy rating to a hold rating in a research note on Wednesday, September 14th.
+Robert W. Baird reduced their target price on Korn Ferry from $72.00 to $64.00 and set an outperform rating on the stock in a research note on Thursday, September 8th.
+The Goldman Sachs Group cut their price target on Korn Ferry from $83.00 to $74.00 and set a buy rating on the stock in a research note on Tuesday, June 7th.
+Finally, Truist Financial cut their target price on Korn Ferry from $98.00 to $75.00 and set a buy rating on the stock in a research note on Friday, June 17th.

 Korn Ferry, together with its subsidiaries, provides organizational consulting services worldwide.
 It operates through four segments: Consulting, Digital, Executive Search, and Recruitment Process Outsourcing (RPO) & Professional Search.
 The company provides executive search services to recruit board level, chief executive, other senior executive, and general management talent of organizations.